 Maturity-onset diabetes of the young

-Mutations in the HNF1A gene cause maturity-onset diabetes of the young (MODY), which is a group of conditions characterized by abnormally high blood sugar levels.
+Mutations in the HNF1A gene cause maturity-onset diabetes of the young (MODY), which is a group of conditions characterized by abnormally high blood glucose levels.
 This form of diabetes usually begins before age 30.
 HNF1A gene mutations cause the most common type of MODY, called HNF1A-MODY (also known as MODY3).
-Early symptoms are caused by high blood sugar and include frequent urination (polyuria), excessive thirst (polydipsia), fatigue, blurred vision, weight loss, and recurrent skin infections.
-Over time, uncontrolled high blood sugar can lead to eye and kidney problems.
+Early symptoms are caused by high blood glucose and include frequent urination (polyuria), excessive thirst (polydipsia), fatigue, blurred vision, weight loss, and recurrent skin infections.
+Over time, uncontrolled high blood glucose can lead to eye and kidney problems.

 Rarely, individuals with HNF1A-MODY develop one or more noncancerous (benign) liver tumors called hepatocellular adenomas.
 In these individuals, a mutation occurs in the second copy of the HNF1A gene in liver cells.
 This second mutation, called a somatic mutation, is not inherited.
 It is unclear how the mutations cause liver cells to grow uncontrollably and form tumors.More About This Health Condition

 MedlinePlus Genetics provides information about Congenital hyperinsulinismMore About This Health Condition

 MedlinePlus Genetics provides information about Type 1 diabetesMore About This Health Condition